The CVR Clinical Research Fellowship programme

 State of the art facilities and world leading virology research

 You will work in a world leading virology research institution, alongside the UK’s largest grouping of internationally-leading virologists.
 Your training experience will centre on a 'hands on' research project in your supervisor's laboratory, this formal training will be supplemented with mentorship, career advice and the acquisition of transferable skills.

 Our purpose-built, state-of-the-art facility is home to a community of investigators with a wealth of expertise, knowledge and experience.
 The CVR’s collegiate and collaborative environment fosters a broad research portfolio.
-Research interests at the CVR range from classical human pathogens to emerging viruses and arboviruses, with research areas covering antiviral responses, virus-host interactions, molecular virology, structural virology and virus discovery.
-Our research activities span the molecular, structural and cellular levels, through to the individual host and affected population, integrating molecular and structural virology, cell biology, pathogenesis, epidemiology, mathematical modelling, viral genomics and bioinformatics.
-The CVR is embedded within the Institute of Infection, Immunity and Inflammation within the College of Medical, Veterinary and Life Sciences (MVLS) at the University of Glasgow, which provides excellent research opportunities to foster multi-disciplinary collaborative projects.
+Research interests at the CVR range from classical human pathogens to emerging viruses and arboviruses, with research areas covering antiviral responses, virus-host interactions, molecular virology, structural virology, clinical virology, vector-biology and virus discovery.
+We investigate a wide range of important human and animal pathogens, from influenza and SARS-CoV-2 to rabies and arboviruses such as bluetongue, dengue and Rift Valley fever.
+The CVR is embedded within the School of Infection and Immunity within the College of Medical, Veterinary and Life Sciences (MVLS) at the University of Glasgow, which provides excellent research opportunities to foster multi-disciplinary collaborative projects.

 Learn more about the viruses we study at the CVR.

 The CVR Clinical Research Fellowship programme - Much more than a PhD